-Our Waukegan bankruptcy attorneys focus on two main avenues of financial freedom: consumer bankruptcy and foreclosure defense.
+Our Chicago bankruptcy attorneys focus on two main avenues of financial freedom: consumer bankruptcy and foreclosure defense.
 Foreclosure cases in Lake County, Illinois, now are subject to mandatory mortgage mediation.
 A former Lakelaw attorney, Jim Simon, now city attorney in Champaign Illinois helped the court establish this program.
-We can also guide you through the mediation process in Kenosha, Racine or Milwaukee providing advice and guidance through a complicated process against local and national banks as well as mortgage servicers such as Ocwen, Nationstar, Green Tree, Seterus, Select Portfolio Services and many others.
+We can also guide you through the mediation process providing advice and guidance through a complicated process against local and national banks as well as mortgage servicers such as Ocwen, Nationstar, Green Tree, Seterus, Select Portfolio Services and many others.

-Lakelaw is one of the few law firms that can defend your mortgage foreclosure case whether it is in Illinois or Wisconsin.
-Many of our clients have real estate in both states.
-The laws in Illinois and Wisconsin are different.
-We have experience protecting our clients’ rights and interests in both states.
-The questions our clients ask us have different answers depending on the state where you live.
+Lakelaw is one of the few law firms that can defend your mortgage foreclosure case in Illinois.
+We have experience protecting our clients’ rights and interests.

 What is a foreclosure?

 Foreclosure is the process where the lender sells your real estate to pay your mortgage loan.

 Strictly speaking, what is being foreclosed, or taken away from you, is your right to pay back the mortgage – or redeem the mortgage.
 In addition, the lender is wiping out any claims or interests of anyone who has a lien or mortgage against your property junior or behind its mortgage.
 Practically, however, after foreclosure, you will lose your home and have to move.

 What is a foreclosure complaint?